lquatrin/i3d21/assignment_5.md

 ## Assignment 5 - ShapeNet Data and Plotly visualization

 In this assignment, the idea was to manipulate and visualize some mdoels of the ShapeNet dataset, also trying to explore other different ways to visualize 3D models with plotly and PyTorch3D.
 We also made a further exploration on the generation of models using parametric functions with surfaces of revolution.
+The code of this assignment can be found [here](https://github.com/lquatrin/i3d21/blob/main/code/a5/Assignment5.ipynb).

 The paper ShapeNet: An Information-Rich 3D Model Repository [1] shows how they produce a dataset with CAD models.
 In fact, most of the advances with machine learning were only possible thanks to the availability of huge amounts of data, enabling networks to learn distributions with high data diversification.
 In addition, having standardized information in databases is important for the whole community to have access to the same data, also facilitating comparisons and evaluations in general.
 Finally, the fact that we have databases increasingly richer in different aspects also makes it possible to generate solutions for different problems, enabling advances and applications for different areas, and also raising new challenges and ideas to be solved.